-The Department is committed to supporting Principals and school staff in the implementation of these rules through state wide policies and programs, together with regional support staff, professional learning and alternative provisions, in order to promote the highest standards of behaviour and learning in our schools.
+The Department is committed to supporting Principals and school staff in the implementation of these rules through statewide policies and programs, together with regional support staff, professional learning and alternative provisions, in order to promote the highest standards of behaviour and learning in our schools.

-Kings Langley Public School has expectations that are clear and relevant to our school setting.
-These expectations are explicitly taught in all classrooms, with a different focus area studied every week.
-The focus is informed by data to ensure a catered approach to explicitly teaching skills that support positive student behaviour.
+Kings Langley Public School has modified these expectations so that they are clear and relevant to our school setting.
+These expectations are explicitly taught in all classrooms.
+This is consistent throughout the school, with all classrooms displaying and adhering to the PBL expectations.
+The focus is informed by data to ensure a catered approach to explicitly teach the skills needed for students to be Respectful, Resilient and a Learner.